vjoshy/music_database/README.md

 ## Overview

 This Shiny app provides an interactive analysis of a music database using various visualizations.
 The app is designed to explore sales data, employee performance, and customer metrics.
+This dashboard can also be found (here)[https://ddfr4c-unmaskedcrusader.shinyapps.io/Music_Db_Analysis/]

 ## Features